 There could be tongue-in-cheek humour hiding in plain sight!
 In a book!
 Foreshadowing was a thing!
 You could just include songs and poems, wow.
 All of these were a revelation to me at the time, and I still treasure the feeling of following Bilbo, and being terribly invested and at the same time being certain that I was missing something, that something went over my head.
 Naturally, I resolved to find out what it was.
 I remember asking adults around me for a lot of explanations for small oddities, especially around the behaviour of Bilbo and the dwarves – they are way more funny if you’re know about the cultural norms being broken, and Bilbo’s caricature of a proper English posh guy, and I had to pick up a lot of pieces to get there.

-I’m pretty sure that unless you’re a die-hard fan of old epics, the Hobbit is vastly better than the Lord of the Rings.
+Unless you’re a die-hard fan of old epics, the Hobbit is vastly better than the Lord of the Rings.
 It’s not as drawn-out, the characters are more than stereotypes, there’s actual humour, and it’s just super rewarding to read.